|1270 Thai Classical Dance|

 The two se-tenant stamps form the series 500th Anniversary of Thailand-Portugal Diplomatic Relations, a joint issues Thailand-Portugal designed by Mayuree Narknisorn (Thailand Post Co., Ltd.) and Calos Barahona Possollo (CTT - Correios De Portugal), and issued on July 20, 2011.
 It is well known that Portugal was the first Western nation which came into contact with Thailand (and probably the one who has earned most from this relationship).
 The two pairs of se-tenent designs illustrate:

-• the arrival of Nau, the Portugese ship to Ayutthaya - it's on the postcard
+• the arrival of Nau, the Portugese ship to Ayutthaya - It's on the postcard 1270

-• the historic scene of contact - it's on the postcard
+• the historic scene of contact - It's on the postcard 1270

 The last stamp is part of the series Rhynchostylis Orchid, issued on August 5, 2010.
 All four stamps are the same face value, 3 THB.

 • Rhynchostylis gigantea (Speckle)